photos courtesy of Carrie Cantwell

 I love the film Eternal Sunshine of the Spotless Mind.
 The message I took away from the movie is this: if you’re given the chance to remove painful memories, it’s better to keep them, because they determine your identity.
 Someone once asked me if I could get rid of my bipolar disorder, would I?
 My answer was no. No matter how I’ve gotten to where I am now—whether it’s a result of my bipolar or my personality—it’s my past that’s made me who I’m proud to be today.
 Does that mean I ignore my illness and don’t take care of myself?
 Of course not.
 I recognize that I have a lifelong mood disorder that needs ongoing care, just like diabetes or high blood pressure.
 I take my medication; visit the doctor regularly; get enough sleep, food and exercise; and try to keep things in perspective.
 I surround myself with a strong support network of friends and family who can tell me if they see me start to go off the rails.
 I try not to focus on labels or worry about which aspects of my behavior are my personality or the illness.
 Whatever the parts are that make up the whole of who I am, I like myself, and that’s what really matters.

 Carrie Cantwell blogs about bipolar at darknessandlight.org.
-She is currently writing and editing a memoir titled Daddy Issues: A Memoir.
+She has currently published a memoir titled Daddy Issues: A Memoir.

 If you have a story and want to guest blog for me, please contact me through my contact page on this blog.

 3 thoughts on “Is it Bipolar Or Is it Me?
 A Guest Blog from Carrie Cantwell”